 Here are two methods that will help you sell your home for free…

 Method 1: Advertise online yourself

-Should you not live in an area that Housesimple services, or there’s another reason you don’t want to use them, you could turn to our second method for selling your home for free.
+Should you prefer not to use an estate agent at all, you could turn to our second method for selling your home for free.

 A word of warning though.
 Without an estate agent, you’re not able to list your property on major portals such as Rightmove.

 That means selling without an estate agent will always be a more difficult task, especially as 57% of buyers start their search at an online property portal.